Senate (Egypt): History and background

 A legal challenge concerning the constitutionality of the Shura Council was to have been considered on 2 December 2012 by the Supreme Constitutional Court, but the court postponed the verdict in response to protests.
 Mohamed Morsi's constitutional declaration issued in November 2012 bars the Shura Council from being dissolved by the judiciary.
 The constitutional declaration issued by Morsi in December 2012 allowed the Shura Council to be dissolved by the judiciary.
 The Supreme Constitutional Court referred the lawsuit to the State Commissioners' Board, which is the advisory board of the Supreme Constitutional Court, on 15 January 2013.
 The board of commissioners will review the lawsuit on 10 February 2013; after lawyers give the required documents, the board will create a report on the constitutionality of the election law.
 The report was received 22 April 2013.
 The formation of the Shura Council was ruled unconstitutional on 2 June 2013.
 As of early July 2013, 30 members of the Shura Council have resigned.
 The Shura Council was dissolved on 5 July 2013.

-The amendments that followed the 2019 Egyptian constitutional referendum made the parliament a bicameral body, with the Shura Council abolished in 2014 restored as the Senate, which would consist of 120 elected members and 60 appointed by the president.
-This was later increased to 300 members, with one third elected by district, one third by proportional vote, and one third appointed by the President, with a 5-year term of office.
+The amendments that followed the 2019 Egyptian constitutional referendum made the parliament a bicameral body, with the Shura Council which was abolished in 2014 restored as the Senate, which would consist of 120 elected members and 60 appointed by the president.
+This was later increased to 300 members, with one third elected by district, one third by proportional vote, and one third appointed by the president, with a 5-year term of office.